Important Policies And Information

 8. Keep off closed trails and closed areas.

-Ski trails and areas are closed for reasons.
+Ski trails and areas can be closed for safety reasons.
 Runs are usually closed because of snow cover.
 Snow cover, which is too thin, presents danger from rocks or shrubs.
-If the snow is too deep, there is risk of an avalanche.
-Another reason for a run to be closed is if a race is taking place.
+Other reasons for a run to be closed is if a race is taking place or snowmaking in progress or a groomer is on the run.
 In any case, a posted CLOSED sign means DO NOT ENTER.

 9. You must not use lifts or terrain if your ability is impaired through use of alcohol or drugs.